Unlawful Possession or Sale of Prescription Drugs in Arizona

 What are Opioids?

-Opioid is a broad term used for any drug that binds with opioid receptors in human brain, spinal cord, and other cells in the body.
+Opioid is a broad term used for any drug that binds with opioid receptors in the human brain, spinal cord, and other cells in the body.
 This process most notably creates a sensation of pain relief.
-Heroin, for instance, is an opioid, but because it is injected or snorted, it offers a quick but short lasting high that doesn’t do much for pain in the long run.
+Heroin, for instance, is an opioid, but because it is injected or snorted, it offers a quick but short-lasting high that doesn’t do much for pain in the long run.
 Common prescription painkillers such as Oxycodone (OxyContin), Fentanyl and Morphine are all considered opioids.
 The reason prescription opioids are so dangerous is that many people underestimate their addictive nature.
 It’s not just drug addicts who are at risk, but every average American household.
 The chance of dying from an opioid overdose is now 1 in 96 people.

 Back in February of 2018, Governor Doug Ducey signed new legislation on the opioid crackdown in Arizona.
 The Arizona Opioid Epidemic Act not only hopes to encourage more people to seek help for prescription drug addictions, but it is also designed to end pill mills, crackdown on prescription forging, and limit first-time fills to 5 days.